How to prevent automatic drive encryption in Windows 11?

 Typing encryption in the search bar brings up the settings for device encryption and bit locker.
 Seems easier than editing the registry.

 You didn't seem to read the thread did you?
-It's very to turn it off from Control panel but I don't want it to even start for laptops that we sell to customers.
+It's easy to turn it off from Control Panel but I don't want it to even start for laptops that we sell to customers.

 Windows 11 Pro